Shell Advances Share Buy-Back Program

 Shell (UK) (GB:SHEL) has released an update.

-Shell plc has announced the purchase and subsequent cancellation of a significant number of its own shares on May 24, 2024, as part of its ongoing share buy-back program.
-The transactions were conducted across various trading venues and currencies, adhering to pre-set parameters and regulatory requirements.
-This strategic financial move by Shell is part of a larger effort to manage its share capital, executed independently by BNP PARIBAS Financial Markets SNC within a specified timeframe.
+Shell plc has announced the purchase of its own shares for cancellation on May 27, 2024, as part of its ongoing share buy-back program, which operates under strict market regulations and was previously communicated on May 2, 2024.
+The repurchases were executed across different trading venues with BNP PARIBAS Financial Markets SNC making independent trading decisions.
+The program adheres to both EU and UK market abuse regulations.

 For further insights into GB:SHEL stock, check out TipRanks’ Stock Analysis page.